Near East University: Research

 The university has a supercomputer that ranks 13th in the world and first in the region in terms of computation speed and capacity.
 It is used to provide assistance to Turkish universities for research, and participates in the Help Conquer Cancer project, as well as the Large Hadron Collider experiment at CERN.
 In 2014, it also joined research on the search for treatments for the Ebola virus disease.
 The NEU-IBM research center, of which the supercomputer is a part of a mission to create a Northern Cyprus Research Area within the framework of the European Research Area, and conducts research in various fields, including health sciences, chemistry, physics, astronomy, architecture, engineering and mathematics.

 A research team in the Near East University produced the country's first locally produced car, RA 25, in 2014.
 The car was powered completely by solar energy, and took part in the South African Solar Challenge, finishing at the 8th place.
 Currently, a more advanced model of the car, RA 26 is being designed, with the ultimate aim of producing cars that are feasible for families.

 The university has an herbarium founded in 2006 by Salih Gucel, the curator.
 The university has a number of research centers on various topics, ranging from history and politics to tissue engineering.
 The university has collaborated with the Eastern Mediterranean University to conduct on the research on the seas around Cyprus, regarding the water quality, marine biodiversity, genetic sequencing of marine organisms and the factors that threaten them.

 Fees

-For 2016–17, annual tuition fees for medicine and dentistry were Euro 12,500 for any other facilities were Euro 5,600, plus 5% VAT, €105 registration fee, €200 annual social activity fee and €50 health insurance.
+For 2016–17, annual tuition fees for medicine and dentistry were €12,500 for any other facilities were €5,600, plus 5% VAT, €105 registration fee, €200 annual social activity fee and €50 health insurance.